1 ROAR Vision and Mission

 References

-Koenecke, Allison, Andrew Nam, Emily Lake, Joe Nudell, Minnie Quartey, Zion Mengesha, Connor Toups, John R Rickford, Dan Jurafsky, and Sharad Goel.
+Koenecke, Allison, Andrew Nam, Emily Lake, Minnie Nudell Joe and Quartey, Zion Mengesha, John R Toups Connor and Rickford, Dan Jurafsky, and Sharad Goel.
 2020.
 “Racial Disparities in Automated Speech Recognition.”
-Proc.
-Natl.
-Acad.
-Sci.
-U. S. A. 117 (14): 7684–89.
+Proceedings of the National Academy of Sciences of the United States of America 117 (14): 7684–89.

 Washington, J A, and M S Seidenberg.
 2021.
 “Teaching Reading to African American Children: When Home and School Language Differ.”
 American Educator.